solita/solita.github.com/_posts/2016-03-02-elasticon.md

 There were a lot of stuff going on and we have surely missed something but here are some of key topics that we want to bring up.

 #### Security
 Java Security Manager has been integrated into Elasticsearch.
-If additional security is needed then Shield add on within x-pack.
+If additional security is needed then Shield add on within x-pack can help in securing the elasticsearch.
+Shield provides authentication, authorization and field level security for your installation.

 #### Profiling
-Profiling API has been added into product that makes it easier to understand what takes time within the search engine in your possible low queries.
+Profiling API has been added into product that makes it easier to understand what takes time within the search engine in your possible slow queries.

 #### Scripting
 Scripting support is about to come back with new scripting engine that should be much faster and also safe.